Cruciate Ligament Injury In Dogs

 Factors Contributing to Cruciate Disease

-Any breed can injure their cruciate.
-However, cruciate disease is much more common in some breeds such as Labradors, Rottweilers, Boxers, West Highland White Terriers, and Newfoundlands.
+Any breed can injure their cruciate ligament.
+However, cruciate disease is much more common in breeds like Labradors, Rottweilers, Boxers, West Highland White Terriers, and Newfoundlands.

 Over Exercising.
 Exercising a dog to the point of exhaustion is not conducive to maintaining healthy joints, muscles, tissue nor is it helpful for a dog’s emotional wellbeing.